tdeekens/tdeekens.name/app/markdown/posts/know-your-terminal.md

 # Some closing thoughts

-First of all your should alias all the things.
-Typing takes time, takes time.
-Time of you drinking coffee.
+First of all you should alias all the things.
+Typing takes time.
+Time of you drinking a coffee.
 Find out about commands you run often and customize your own aliases.
 Most fancy dotfile-repositories come with good ideas on what to alias.
 Don't take those for granted just keep on thinking and customizing.

 These are my personal aliases on [GitHub](https://github.com/tdeekens/dotfiles/blob/master/.aliases).

 If you want to use aliases for git you can also add them to your *.gitconfig*.
-For inspiration you might aswell checkout mine (which suck) on [GitHub](https://github.com/tdeekens/dotfiles/blob/master/.gitconfig#L37).
+For inspiration you might aswell checkout mine (just a start) on [GitHub](https://github.com/tdeekens/dotfiles/blob/master/.gitconfig#L37).

 Now I will leave you alone with your Terminal for a while.
-If you leanred anything don't hesitate to get back to me and teach me some more nerdism.
+If you leanred anything don't hesitate to get back to me and teach me some new nerdism.